KITS: Inductive Spatio-Temporal Kriging with Increment Training Strategy: Additional Experimental Results

 \subsection{Ablation Study on Spatio-Temporal Graph Convolution (STGC)}

-STGC is introduced in Section 3.2.1, and in this section, we further conduct two groups of experiments on STGC (M-3 of Table 5 in the paper) as follows: (1) We claim that self-loop and temporal information from a node itself would aggravate the {\em fitting} issue (i.e., do harm to kriging) and therefore, we drop them.
+In this section, we further conduct two groups of experiments on STGC (M-3 of Table 4 in the paper) as follows: (1) We claim that self-loop and temporal information from a node itself would aggravate the {\em fitting} issue (i.e., do harm to kriging) and therefore, we drop them.
 To support this claim, we conduct experiments to add them back and compare their results with the version without them; (2) There is a hyperparameter $m$, showing the amount of historical and future data, from which the STGC would aggregate spatio-temporal information.
 We also vary the number of $m$ to study its effects.

 It could be observed from Table~\ref{tab:ablation_stgc} that: (1) Aggregating temporal information from a node itself (e.g., integrate $T_{i-1}$'s features to $T_{i}$'s features for node-1) would cause a huge performance drop (the MAE score is dropped from 6.2107 to 6.7104, which is 8.05\% worse), and adding self-loop makes it even worse, resulting in the MAE score dropping from 6.2107 to 6.9537.
-During training, observed nodes consistently have accurate labels, while virtual nodes do not, and this would cause to learn high- and low-quality features on observed nodes and virtual nodes, respectively.
+During training, observed nodes consistently have accurate labels, while virtual nodes do not, and this would cause to learn superior and inferior features on observed nodes and virtual nodes, respectively.
 And the experimental results support our claim that self-loop and temporal information (from a node itself) would make the situation even worse.
 (2) In terms of the value of hyperparameter $m$, the best results are achieved when $m=2$.
 Nevertheless, a larger $m$ means more GPU memories are required.
 After making trade-offs between GPU memory and scores, we set $m=1$ in our experiments, whose results differ little from those of $m=2$, but could save more memory cost.